-- a.
-Fruits and vegetables are two separate components. - b.
-Fruits must be offered/served daily at breakfast and lunch. - At breakfast only: Vegetables may be offered in place of fruits.
-Refer to Breakfast Meal Pattern footnote c, page CM-11. - c.
-May select from fresh, frozen with or without added sugar, canned in juice/light syrup, or dried fruit options - No more than half of fruit offerings may be in the form of juice - Juice must be 100 percent juice - 1/4 cup of dried fruit = 1/2 cup of fruit - Refer to Food-Buying Guide for crediting information
+- Fruits and vegetables are two separate components. a. - Fruits must be offered/served daily at breakfast and lunch. - At breakfast only: Vegetables may be offered in place of fruits.
+Refer to Breakfast Meal Pattern footnote c, page CM-9. - May select from fresh, frozen with or without added sugar, canned in juice/light syrup, or dried fruit - No more than half of fruit offerings may be in the form of juice - Juice must be 100 percent juice - 1/4 cup of dried fruit = 1/2 cup of fruit - Refer to Food-Buying Guide for crediting information